Azure/aks-github-runner/README.md

 # Github Actions - Self Hosted Agents on AKS

 This repo provides instructions and configuration to setup Self Hosted Agents for Github running on an AKS cluster.
-It was derived from this [article](https://github.blog/2020-08-04-github-actions-self-hosted-runners-on-google-cloud/) by John Bohannon @imjohnbo.
+It was derived from this [article](https://github.blog/2020-08-04-github-actions-self-hosted-runners-on-google-cloud/) by [John Bohannon](https://github.com/imjohnbo).
 This project utilizes terraform and helm to provide support for a repeatable infrastructure as code approach.
 The process can also be orchestrated through an **Github workflow**.

 ## Setup